yqx7150/Sub-DM/README.md

 ```

 ## Graphical representation
-### The whole pipeline of GLDM is illustrated in Fig1
+### The stacked formulation in subspace in Fig.1
 <div align="center"><img src="https://github.com/yqx7150/Sub-DM/blob/main/Fig.1.png" >  </div>
-The schematic of the proposed GLDM algorithm.
-Red and blue parts represent the training stage that fully encoded full-resolution reference data is constructed through a time-interleaved acquisition scheme.
-Red part merges all time frames to train the global model (GM) while the blue part merges local time frames to train the local model (LM).
-Green part represents the reconstruction stage which the structure of the reconstruction model exists in a cascade form and the under-sampled k-space data (16 frames) are sequentially input into the network.
-At the same time, optimization unit (OU) containing a LR operator and a DC term is introduced to better remove aliasing and restore details
+Low-rank property of wavelet components and the corresponding stacked formulation in subspace.

-### Time-interleaved acquisition scheme is visualized in Fig2.
+### An overview of Sub-DM based on subspace low-rank learning. in Fig2.
 <div align="center"><img src="https://github.com/yqx7150/Sub-DM/blob/main/Fig.2.png" >  </div>
-The core of the approach is to construct a complete k-space dataset by merging any number of adjacent time frames.
-In the above example, two different under-sampled patterns (uniform and random) at 5-fold acceleration are acquired via a time-interleaved acquisition scheme.
+An overview of Sub-DM based on subspace low-rank learning.
+In the training phase, k-space data undergoes diffusion migration across two distinct spaces.
+The original k-space data diffuses in the full space, while the orthogonally decomposed k-space data components diffuse in the subspace.
+During the reconstruction phase, the dimension of the under-sampled k-space data is dynamically changed by orthogonal wavelet decomposition and iteratively reconstructed in various diffusion spaces.
+Upon completion of the iterations, an optimization module is integrated to enhance the sampling quality.

-### The time-interleaved acquisition scheme of 4 frames of dynamic MRI is visualized in Fig3.
+### Convergence analysis of different models in Fig3.
 <div align="center"><img src="https://github.com/yqx7150/Sub-DM/blob/main/Fig.3.png" >  </div>
-The ACS of each frame remains unaltered, while the remainder of the area is filled with data from adjacent frames.
-The distinct colors rep-resent data contributions from different frames

-###  Convergence curves of PSNR and MSE of GLDM and the number of iterations
+Convergence analysis of HKGM, WKGM, HFS-SDE, CSGM-MRI, Score-MRI and Sub-DM in terms of PSNR versus the iteration steps for brain image reconstruction at R=8 under Poisson sampling.

+###  Experimental results of knee in Fig4.
 <div align="center"><img src="https://github.com/yqx7150/Sub-DM/blob/main/Fig.4.png" >  </div>
-Convergence curves of PSNR and MSE of GLDM and the number of iterations

-## Other Related Projects
-  * Homotopic Gradients of Generative Density Priors for MR Image Reconstruction
-[<font size=5>**[Paper]**</font>](https://ieeexplore.ieee.org/abstract/document/9435335)   [<font size=5>**[Code]**</font>](https://github.com/yqx7150/HGGDP) [<font size=5>**[Slide]**</font>](https://github.com/yqx7150/HGGDP/tree/master/Slide)

-* One-shot Generative Prior in Hankel-k-space for Parallel Imaging Reconstruction
-[<font size=5>**[Paper]**</font>](https://arxiv.org/abs/2208.07181)   [<font size=5>**[Code]**</font>](https://github.com/yqx7150/HKGM)   [<font size=5>**[PPT]**</font>](https://github.com/yqx7150/HKGM/tree/main/PPT)
+Experimental results of different methods in terms of PSNR and SSIM in out-of-distribution reconstruction tasks with 2D Random and Poisson mask.